 Insurance Fraud - Bogus claims made by serial claimants across authorities.
+These claims may be supported by falsified documents and / or witness statements.

 Grants - By claiming multiple grants for the same objective or use of grant monies for purposes for which they were not intended.